SynapeResearchSystemsCorp/Synapsers.MudBlazor.ThemeManager.Saver/README.md

 ## Overview

-MudBlazor ThemeManager Saver is a powerful component that allows you to design, customize, save, and manage themes for MudBlazor applications.
+Synapser MudBlazor ThemeManager Saver is a powerful component that allows you to design, customize, save, and manage themes for MudBlazor applications.
 This enhanced version focuses on theme saving and persistence functionality.

 ## Current Theme Management Features